josdoaitran/Golem-TestAutomation-Framework/README.md

 + Using Data Driven model for tests.
 + Parallel test execution.
 + API testing
-+ Aquaited with Selenium Grid, Run test with remoting mode.
++ Aquaited with Selenium Grid / services cloud, Run test with remoting mode.
++ It can be executed from Jenkins or any other CI tool

 ## 2. Install and set up